darkoverlordofdata/datahammer/readme.md

 ## Project status - beta

-The beta version of Malleus keeps it simple, and does 1 thing

-- Overwrite all of your unused disk space with random data.

-Malleus tested on:
+Malleus has been tested on:

     Model       API                 Shreded
     =====       ===                 =======